 All prospective clients are offered a FREE 'discovery' telephone call (or online call if international), giving you the opportunity to learn more about the process and ask Lorna questions before committing to a full paid consultation.

 What happens before my first consultation?

-A questionnaire and food diary will be sent to you to complete prior to your consultation.
+A health history and symptom questionnaire and food diary will be sent to you to complete prior to your consultation.
 The health questions are purposefully detailed, and the information provided will make a big difference to the help your practitioner can give.

 What happens during my first consultation?

 The initial consultation will be one hour.
 During this time, Lorna will examine your medical history and current symptoms, lifestyle, and dietary picture.
 You will also be asked about areas of focus you would like to work on and your health goals.
 The process is therefore suitable for those who are looking for help with serious health issues as well as those who wish to improve an existing healthy foundation.
 The consultation discussion will allow you to leave with an understanding of your body’s nutritional status and an effective programme to support your route to optimizing health.

 Practical, financial and personal considerations are valued, and an achievable plan will be put in place with which you can feel both comfortable and confident.